-The condition is considered to be urethritis if a bacterial or viral infection is found.
-In some cases, however, your doctor may suspect an infection is causing the issue, but tests won’t be able to find any infection.
-If this happens, your doctor will consider this to be urethral syndrome and treat it the same way as they would urethral syndrome.
+The condition is considered urethritis if a bacterial or viral infection is found.
+In some cases, however, tests won’t be able to find any infection.
+If this happens, your doctor will treat your symptoms as urethral syndrome.

-These factors are believed to increase your risk of developing urethral syndrome:
+These factors may increase your risk of developing urethral syndrome:

 In women, urethral syndrome can also cause discomfort in the vulvar area.

-A diagnosis is usually made when the obvious causes for symptoms are ruled out.
+A diagnosis is usually made when more common causes of the symptoms are ruled out.
 These causes include infections caused by viruses and bacteria.

-Your doctor may need to use a scope to get a view of the inside of your urethra if the first few treatments don’t work.
+If the first few treatments don’t work, your doctor may need to use a scope to view the inside of your urethra.

-Your doctor may ask you to stop using products or doing activities that can irritate your urethra.
-These can include using scented soaps or going on long bike rides.
+Your doctor may ask you to stop using products or doing activities that can irritate your urethra, such as using scented soaps or going on long bike rides.

 The following are the most common classes of medications used for urethral syndrome:

-In some cases, your doctor may need to widen your urethra by performing surgery or by using dilators.
-This is done only if the symptoms are thought to be due to constriction of the urethra.
-Constriction can occur due to injury, inflammation, and the development of scar tissue.
+In some cases, your doctor may need to widen your urethra by performing surgery or using dilators.
+Surgery is done only if the symptoms are thought to be due to constriction of the urethra.
+Constriction can occur due to injury, inflammation, and scar tissue.

 If you’ve had this condition in the past, you can take these steps to help ensure it doesn’t happen again in the future: